 Here comes the compulsive free spirit that likes the simpler things in life.
-This type of person tends to be creative and has a tendency to think differently.
-This can actually hinder their personality in many social settings as they don’t tend to be taken seriously.
-Logic can defy the academic mind and they use their instinct and intuition more often.
+This type of person tends to be creative and thinks differently; which can hinder their personality in many social settings as people don’t take them seriously.
+Logic can defy the academic mind, and they use their instincts and intuition more often.

-A simple purchase is made after a quick scan of all that’s on offer.
-They tend to buy what they deem to be right, which is based on mainly feeling.
+A simple purchase can be decided after a quick scan of all that’s on offer.
+A relaxed mind tends to buy what is deemed to be right or based mainly on feeling.

-Besides, the simplistic mind can write a story and keep going with flourishes of content.
+However, the simplistic mind can write a story and keep going with flourishes of content.
 Yet, they can sometimes lack the academia to give their work credit.
-Lasting 5 years in one line of employment is good going for a simplistic mindset.
+Lasting five years in one line of employment is excellent, going for a simplistic mindset.
 They seek to change their environment often and relish in new challenges.

 The Hyperthreaded Paradox Effect.

 In fact, the key to the question is simple.
-A hyperthreaded mind is able to look at a complex situation or theory, completely understand it and simplify it for all to understand.
+A hyperthreaded mind can look at a complex situation or theory, completely understand it and simplify it for all to understand.

 The simplistic mind understands the complexity in order to simplify it.

-Let’s put this into practice and look at something many minds have struggled with since the discovery of the double slit experiment in 1801.
+Let’s put this into practice and look at the double-slit experiment from 1801.

-The modern double-slit experiment is a demonstration that light and matter can display characteristics of both classically defined waves and particles.
-Moreover, it displays the fundamentally probabilistic nature of quantum mechanical phenomena.
+The modern double-slit experiment is a demonstration that shows light and matter can display characteristics of both classically defined waves and particles.
+Moreover, it reveals the fundamentally probabilistic nature of quantum mechanical phenomena.

-In addition, the complex mind will agree with the information presented and may spend many years trying to solve the problem.
-This could be in the form of different experiments based on mathematical theories and principles.
+Besides, the complex mind will agree with the information presented and may spend many years trying to solve the problem.
+Achieving these outcomes could be in the form of different experiments based on mathematical theories and principles.

 A simplistic mind will question it and offer alternative theories.
 They may try and make an alternative connection through different areas of the problem.
 A hyperthreaded mind that understands the experiment for both complexity and simplicity might conclude:

-As a photon travels on all wavelengths we as humans are able to see it in a particular way; that makes sense to us at that time.
-We are only seeing the results of the experiment; based on our ability to harness the information through our evolved state.
-When we use our technology and to try to see particles or wavelengths in a different way, the results might seem out of place.
+As a photon travels on all wavelengths, we as humans can see it in a particular way; that makes sense to us at that time.
+We only see the results of the experiment; based on our ability to harness the information through our evolved state.
+When we use our technology and to try to see particles or wavelengths differently, the results might seem out of place.
 This is because we don’t understand everything that is taking place.
 Our equipment and the human sight of analysis is only showing us half the picture.

-To find the answers we need to observe our Galaxy as one.
-Understand a galaxy is a miniature universe, our solar system is a miniature galaxy, and our mind has the ability to be a miniature universe.
+To find the answers, we need to observe our Galaxy as one.
+Understand a galaxy is a miniature universe, our solar system is a small galaxy, and our mind can be a tiny universe.
 It explodes and implodes the connection of everything.